Whippet vs West Highland White Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Whippet and West Highland White Terrier differ in temperament is essential for making the right choice.
 Whippet's gentle, affectionate, athletic character creates a fundamentally different ownership experience than West Highland White Terrier's loyal, happy, entertaining nature.
 In daily life, this means Whippet owners typically experience a dog that leans toward gentle behavior, while West Highland White Terrier owners find their dog more inclined toward loyal tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children